Banner Health

 Your provider can diagnose a kidney infection with a physical exam and urine test (urinalysis and/or urine culture).
 A urine sample is analyzed for bacteria, white blood cells and other signs of infection.
 They may also test your blood and get images of your kidneys.

-If you test positive, your provider will treat the infection with antibiotics.
+If you test positive, the infection will be treated with antibiotics.
 These medications will clear the bacteria from your system.
 If you are on oral antibiotics, take them as prescribed and finish the entire prescription.

 If your kidney infection is severe, you may need hospital treatment.
 This could include intravenous (IV) antibiotics and fluids.